-Note that the value 1 means truth while the value 0 means falsehood.
-We designate by $x=y$, $x\leq_y$ and $x<y$ the characteristic functions of the binary predicates x=y, $x\leq y$ and x< y, respectively.
-We adopt the same convention also for other binary predicates written in infix notation.
+Note that the value 1 of the characteristic function means truth, while the value 0 means falsehood.

+We denote by $x = y$ , $x \neq y$ , $x \leq y$ and $x < y$ the characteristic functions of the binary predicates x = y, $x \neq y$ , $x \leq y$ and x < y, respectively.

 References and meta-logical notation.
-Chapters are divided into sections and these into consecutively numbered paragraphs such as definitions, theorems and remarks.
-Thus 5.3.4 is the 4th paragraph of the 3rd section of the 5th chapter.
+Chapters are divided into sections, and these into consecutively numbered paragraphs such as definitions, theorems and remarks.
+Thus 2.3.4 is the 4th paragraph of the 3rd section of the 2nd chapter.
 When a reference is made to a numbered equation within the same paragraph, both chapter and section numbers are omitted.

-The word "iff" abbreviates "if and only if"; "s.t." abbreviates "such that"; "IH" abbreviates "induction hypothesis" and "IHs" is the plural form of "IH".
-The symbol \Rightarrow denotes the word "implies", while the symbol \Leftrightarrow means "implies and is implied by".
-Finally note that the conclusion of a proof is usually indicated by the symbol \square .
+The word "iff" abreviates "if and only if"; "s.t." abbreviates "such that"; "IH" abreviates "induction hypothesis" and "IHs" is the plural form of "IH".
+The symbol $\Rightarrow$ denotes the word "implies", while the symbol $\Leftrightarrow$ means "implies and is implied by".
+Finally note that the conclusion of a proof is usually indicated by the symbol $\Box$ .